seamusabshere/upsert/README.md

     Pet.import columns, all_values, :timestamps => false, :on_duplicate_key_update => columns

 This, however, only works on MySQL and requires ActiveRecord&mdash;and if all you are doing is upserts, `upsert` is tested to be 40% faster.
-And you don't have to put all of the rows to be upserted into a single huge array - you can stream them using `Upsert.stream`.
+And you don't have to put all of the rows to be upserted into a single huge array - you can batch them using `Upsert.batch`.

 ## Copyright